 Dr Swe Myint leads the diabetes transition service for teenagers and young adults moving from paediatric to adult services.
 She also has particular interests in the medical management of obesity, and is also qualified in clinical pharmacology with a particular interest in resistant hypertension and adrenal disorders.

 Professor Mike Sampson is the honorary Professor of Diabetes at the University of East Anglia.
 He is the chairman of the Norfolk integrated diabetes management group (NIDM), and member of the Norfolk Diabetes Trust.
 He has a special interest in fertility and thyroid disorders, and runs a specialist lipid clinic.

-Dr Jeremy Turner leads the service for calcium disorders, osteoporosis and multiple endocrine neoplasia.
+Professor Jeremy Turner leads the service for calcium disorders, osteoporosis and multiple endocrine neoplasia.
 He also works closely with Dr Temple in the antenatal diabetes service.

 Dr Tara Wallace leads on insulin pump therapy (CSII) for patients with type 1 diabetes, and runs the preconception diabetes clinic.
 She also has a special interest in polycystic ovarian syndrome and reproductive or gynaecological endocrinology and thyroid dysfunction.